Why You Shouldn't Rake Your Leaves This Fall

 What should I do with my leaves instead of raking them?

-Mow the leaves.
+Mulch the leaves.
 Use your lawn mower to shred the fallen leaves in your yard, then rake them evenly across the yard so you don’t end up with a thick layer of leaves anywhere.
 This way you’ll ensure that sunlight will still get to the grass underneath and the moisture can maintain its proper balance.

 I mean, think about when you’re hiking in the forest.
 There are leaves everywhere and no one is raking them up.
-Nature has a perfectly balanced system that we only need to emulate in our own yards.
+Nature has a perfectly balanced system that we only need to emulate in our own yards 🍂 -

 Pile the leaves into a garden bed.
 You don’t need to worry about shredding them here.
 Just add them to your garden bed to naturally decompose before the next planting season.